raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ## What is Scheme?

 [Scheme](https://www.scheme.org/) is a dialect of Lisp characterized by features such as [the first-class continuations](https://en.wikipedia.org/wiki/Continuation).
 It is developed through community-based specification.
-And, its latest version, [R7RS-small](https://small.r7rs.org/), has a relatively compact specification of about 90 pages.
+And, its latest version, [R7RS-small][r7rs-small], has a relatively compact specification of about 90 pages.

 ## What is Stak Scheme?

-[Stak Scheme][stak] is a Scheme interpreter compliant with the [R7RS standard](https://r7rs.org/), forked from [Ribbit Scheme](https://github.com/udem-dlteam/ribbit), and has the following features:
+[Stak Scheme][stak] is a Scheme interpreter compliant with the [the R7RS-small standard][r7rs-small], forked from [Ribbit Scheme](https://github.com/udem-dlteam/ribbit), and has the following features:

 - A Scheme interpreter written in Rust that can be embedded in Rust programs.
 - A small memory footprint.